Callidon/sparql-engine/README.md

 To provide a custom implementation for the full text search that is more integrated with your backend, you simply need to override the `fullTextSearch` method of the `Graph` class.
-You can find the full signature of this method into the [relevant documentation](https://callidon.github.io/sparql-engine/classes/graph.html#fullTextSearch).
+You can find the full signature of this method in the [relevant documentation](https://callidon.github.io/sparql-engine/classes/graph.html#fullTextSearch).

 The `sparql-engine` framework provides a default implementation of this method, which computes relevance scores as the average ratio of keywords matched by words in the RDF terms.
 Notice that **this default implementation is not suited for production usage**.